-A gazebo is a luxurious addition to a backyard, garden, or deck.
-These quaint, open-air shelters provide cover from the elements when you’re relaxing outdoors.
-Depending on the gazebo style, the structure can offer cover from sun, rain, wind, and even pesky insects, creating a comfortable outdoor living space.
+An outdoor gazebo can be a luxurious addition to a backyard, garden, or deck.
+Much like pergolas and shade sails, these quaint open-air shelters provide cover from the sun, rain, wind, and even pesky insects, creating a comfortable outdoor living space.

-The best gazebo is sturdy and protective, and it looks lovely on your deck or in your garden.
-With a wide range of styles and sizes available, there’s an elegant gazebo for any backyard.
-This guide includes tips for finding the best gazebo for your outdoor space.
-Read on to learn more about features to look for in a suitable gazebo and explore some top picks for relaxing outdoors.
+The best gazebos are sturdy and protective and look lovely on a deck or in a garden.
+With a wide range of styles and sizes available, there’s an elegant outdoor gazebo for most any space.
+Read on to learn more about some top features to consider and explore some of the best gazebos for relaxing outdoors.

 - BEST OVERALL: Kozyard Alexander Hardtop Aluminum Permanent Gazebo